Picture Darina Belonogova

 The Spiritual Reset Argument

 For many, a digital sabbatical is a deeply personal, restorative and invigorating experience.
-Just like fasting clears the body, unplugging clears the mind.
+Just like fasting clears the body, unplugging from technological gadgets clears the mind.
 With our attention fractured by algorithms and endless content, detaching from the digital world can offer a return to presence.
-People report feeling more grounded, more creative, and more connected to their environment and inner world after taking a break.
+People report feeling more grounded, more creative and more connected to their environment and inner world after taking a break.

-Spiritual seekers, in particular, find value in silence and stillness; qualities that are hard to access with a phone in hand.
-Walking in nature, journaling, meditating, and simply being without the urge to document or share can create the space for reflection and growth.
-These sabbaticals often become a form of modern day retreat, akin to pilgrimages or vision quests, only done in cabins instead of monasteries.
+Spiritual seekers, in particular, find value in silence and stillness.
+These are qualities that are hard to access with a phone in hand.
+Walking in nature, journaling, meditating and simply being without the urge to document or share can create the space for reflection and growth.
+These sabbaticals often become a form of modern day retreat, similar to pilgrimages or rites, only done in cabins instead of monasteries.

 Privilege or Practice?

 Moreover, there’s a performative aspect that can’t be ignored.
 Some influencers announce their sabbaticals with artful posts, only to return with photo dumps and revelations that often feel manufactured.
-In this sense, digital detoxing becomes a new kind of influence, a proof that one is self-aware, evolved, and above the fray.
+In this sense, digital detoxing becomes a new kind of influence, of one proving that he or she is self-aware, evolved and above the fray.

 There’s also an irony in publicly declaring one’s retreat from the public eye.
 If the sabbatical becomes content, was it ever really a break?